magicbell/magicbell-swift/README.md

     }
 ```

-These methods ensure the state of the store is consistent when a notification changes.
+These methods ensure the store's state is consistent when a notification changes.
 For example, when a notification
-is read, stores with the predicate `read: .unread`, will remove that notification from themselves notifying all
+is read, stores with the predicate `read: .unread`, will remove that notification from themselves, notifying all
 observers of the notification store.

 ### Advanced filters